San Bernardino Divorce Disputes Attorney

 In most civil cases, once a judgment is entered into the record, the only option for altering the result is an appeal.
 In family law, post-judgment motions allow subjects of a family court order to adjust their agreements to reflect recent changes in their lifestyles, major life events, or the bad behavior of one or more parties held under the agreement.

-At the Law Offices of Catherine A. Schwartz, our team understands that your life is going to change in unpredictable ways, and the family court order that you must currently follow may not accurately reflect your needs and lifestyle after a few years.
+At the Law Offices of Schwartz & Godbey, our team understands that your life is going to change in unpredictable ways, and the family court order that you must currently follow may not accurately reflect your needs and lifestyle after a few years.
 It’s also common for divorced individuals to return to family court over post-divorce disputes, such as one of the spouse’s failure to pay alimony or child support.
 When these things happen, you need legal guidance for revisiting your divorce agreement.
 Our team can help.

 Why Choose Attorney Schwartz?

 Attorney Catherine A. Schwartz offers clients more than 30 years of professional legal experience and a dedicated team of legal professionals who have successfully handled many post-divorce disputes in the past.
 We understand that divorce is an emotional matter and strive to provide compassionate, individualized legal counsel as we help you weigh your options in a post-divorce dispute.

 Whether you need to adjust your divorce decree, your ex-spouse has filed a motion to do the same, or your ex-spouse has violated the terms of your decree, we can help you navigate the post-divorce dispute proceedings to follow.
 As your San Bernardino divorce attorney, Catherine Schwartz and her team will provide responsive communication as we help you resolve your post-divorce dispute.